 Despite the fulfilment of the above requirements, the Technical Service shall use a mass of trolley (equipped with its test bench), as specified in paragraph 1. of Annex 6, superior to 380 kg.

-However, if the tests above were performed at a higher speed and/or the acceleration curve has exceeded the upper level of the hatched area and the child restraint system meets the requirements, the test shall be considered satisfactory.
+However, if the tests above were performed at a higher speed and/or the acceleration curve has exceeded the upper level of the hatched area and the Enhanced child restraint system meets the requirements, the test shall be considered satisfactory.

 The following measurements shall be made: